The 2020 Medicaid numbers are out. For the most part, sadly, they are not very different from the 2019 numbers.

 Well, federal rules have a maximum number of dollars that a spouse can keep, and a maximum home equity value for eligibility.
 Massachusetts elects to adopt those maximum limits, rather than selecting the optional lower limits, and that’s a good thing.
 However, let’s not forget that Massachusetts is the state with the absolute highest costs for long-term care in the country.
 Given how ridiculously expensive long-term care costs, and that we are measuring assets based on the lifetime savings of a married couple, the federal numbers need to be much higher.
 And then Massachusetts would have to follow suit, by continuing to elect the federal max.

-Today’s seniors, many of whom are world war two veterans, are sometimes known as “the greatest generation”.
+Today’s seniors, many of whom are World War II veterans, are sometimes known as “the greatest generation”.
 Well, thanks to long-term care costs and low federal limits for coverage, they are quickly turning into the poorest generation.